 Salisbury Cathedral Tower Guide and our group’s Chairman, Harold Clarke, presented the October talk ‘History of Salisbury Cathedral in Five Objects’.
 He took us from the original cathedral in Sherborne, to to its relocation in Old Sarum to its present site in Salisbury (New Sarum).
-He drew a vivid picture of the life and work of the mediaeval stone masons who erected the building in the space of a record 38 years; he described the later, misguided ‘improvements’ and the cathedral’s connection to the Magna Carta.
+He drew a vivid picture of the life and work of the medieval stone masons who erected the building in the space of a record 38 years; he described the later, misguided ‘improvements’ and the cathedral’s connection to the Magna Carta.
 His explanation of the Golden Ratio and its connection to Fibonacci’s rabbits was particularly intriguing!

 Our September speaker was Tim Medhurst, a regular on the BBC’s Antiques Road Trip.
 He told us how his love of antiques developed and shared with us some of his favourite treasures.
 Several people brought items along which Tim appraised and we all learned something new!